 Working knowledge of the regulations associated with asbestos abatement (EPA & CAL OSHA).
 Working knowledge of the UBC and Fire Code as related to commercial and industrial buildings.
 Understanding of biological and chemical hazards.
 Knowledgeable in the area of construction safety consistent with OSHA, NEC etc. standards.

-General understanding of major environmental mandates and regulations such as RCRA, Clean Air Act, Clean Water Act, CERCLA as well as DOE Orders pertinent to the environment, health, and safety protection.
+Knowledge of major environmental mandates and regulations such as RCRA, Clean Air Act, Clean Water Act, CERCLA.

-Ability to interface between engineers, clients, and craftsmen.
-Demonstrated client relationship skills with excellent interpersonal skills for the customer-focus approach.
+Demonstrated client relationship skills with excellent interpersonal skills for customer-focus approach.
+Ability to interface between engineers, clients and craftsmen.

-Demonstrated experience in planning, prioritizing, organizing, and applying time management skills to handle multiple projects at once.
+Demonstrated experience and skills in planning, prioritizing, organizing and applying time management skills to handle multiple projects at once.

 Experience applying analytical and problem-solving skills to complex problems.